quixio/quix-docs/docs/platform/tutorials/image-processing/object-detection.md

 def on_dataframe_received_handler(stream_consumer: qx.StreamConsumer, df: pd.DataFrame):
 ```

 This callback receives the time series data in pandas dataframe format.
+Each dataframe received in the stream causes this handler to be invoked.

 Objects are detected in the frame by the YOLOv8 code.
 Data is published to the output stream.
 The messages on the output topic have the following format: